timescale/docs/cloud/service-operations/maintenance.md

 applied when your service is resumed.
 </highlight>

+## Replicas and maintenance
+Instead of downtime, services with replicas will have one or two failover events during maintenance, taking less than a few seconds each.
+During a maintenance event, services with replicas perform maintenance on each node independently.
+Maintenance begins on one node, which is promoted to the primary once it finishes.
+The other node will then undergo maintenance and remain the replica after completion.
+Sometimes, maintenance will begin with the primary first, causing the replica node to be promoted at the start, meaning the service will experience two total promotions (failovers) during a maintenance event.
+For more information about replicas, see the [replicas documentation][replicas-docs].

 ## Non-critical maintenance updates

 Non-critical upgrades are made available before the upgrade is performed